00sapo/Python-Complementary-Languages/README.rst

 here.

 Note, however, that `pyjulia` cannot be run in multiple python subprocesses, which is a shame for parallelizeing code at the process level -- e.g. for speeding-up tests, etc.
+It's then much easier to use Python from Julia using PyCall module.